madeso/gaf/README.md

  * The code that protoc generates is pretty unreadable.
 Gaf aims to have readable as a programmer would write it.
  * Protobuf mangles your names according to the "google standard".
 Gaf doesn't care.
  * Protobuf forces you to use setters and getters.
 Gaf has none of those.
  * Protobuf has a runtime dependency on the protobuf library.
-Gaf only has standard C++.
+Gaf has a small C++ library for common IO.
  * Gaf have no understanding of versions.
 It's up to you to handle that.
  * Protobuf has a reflection api.
 Gaf only has generated code, that could have a reflection api, but currently doesnt.
    ...but(!) it does have a python plugin system.
 Inherit from a interface and send that to the 'main'